BranchMetrics/react-native-branch-deep-linking-attribution/README.md

 }
 ```

-These instructions are for Swift 3 and 4.
+These instructions are for Swift 3-5.

 ### iOS Project Configuration